Where to Stay for Your Walt Disney World Vacation

 “Fall” Season Prices are slightly higher, but also offer a similar value for those traveling after the summer.

 For comparison purposes, the price of the an All Star Family Suite is about $30 more than for two Standard Value Resort rooms and approximately the same price as two Preferred Value Resort rooms (located closer to food courts and Disney bus stop).
 Reserving two Value Resort rooms will offer more space and will accommodate a larger family or group (8 plus 2 children under 3), but without the ability to prepare light microwaved meals.
 Inner-connecting resort rooms are available but can not be guaranteed unless the number of children outnumber the adults.
 For example, if there are two adults and three children with two rooms, you’re guaranteed connecting rooms.
 But if there are three adults and two children, you can request connecting rooms, but it’s not guaranteed.
-There is an extra charge of $10 per person per night for more than two adults staying in any Value Resort room.
+There is an extra charge of $10 per person per night for more than two adults staying in any Value Resort room (in 2018, this charge is $15 per person per night).
 At the present time, up to six adults can stay in an All Star Music Family Suite at no additional charge.

 Pricing on all of the All-Star Resort standard rooms are the same at each resort, with Pop Century and Art of Animation Resort standard rooms running slightly higher.
 However, tax on Pop Century and Art of Animation rooms is only 12.5%, slightly less than the 13% guests will pay at the All Star Resorts and Family Suites.
 Additionally, discounts, when offered, are seldom available for the All Star Music Family Suites and frequently available for Value Resort rooms, making them even more economical.
 In the end, which option works out least expense for a larger group, 2 Value resort rooms or a Family Suite, will depend on several factors, including the number of people in your party and how many are adults (18 and over), location of the Value Resort, meal budget, and discounts that can be obtained.